 4. Adjust the Settings

 Once your devices are connected, you should be able to hear the audio through your soundbar.

-If not, you’ll have to go to Settings, locate “TV Speaker” and turn that off.
-Alternatively, you can also locate HDMI ARC or digital optical setting and select that option.
+If not, use your TV remote to go to Settings, locate “TV Speaker,” and turn that off.
+Alternatively, you can select the HDMI ARC or digital optical setting options to activate audio.
 This will prompt your TV to reroute the audio.

 You can now adjust the bass, treble, and sound modes as you please with your remote.

 How to Control a Soundbar with a TV Remote by Brand